Women's Studies Encyclopedia. Ref. HQ 1115 .W645 1999 3 vols.

 Encyclopedia of Sex and Gender: Men and Women in the World's Cultures.
 Ref.
 HQ 16 .E53 2004

-We have five chronologies which are very similar, although all should be consulted.
+We have four chronologies which are very similar, although all should be consulted.
 The coverage is usually about 4000 C.E. to 1992.
 Entries cover the arts, literature, occupations, achievements, etc. Chronologies include:

 Women's Firsts.
 Ref.
 CT 3203 .W66 1997

 This is not exactly a chronology like the examples above.
 It covers 2500 "groundbreaking achievements" by women.
 Alphabetically arranged, i.e., by broad topic, and then by date.

 Yahoo's Women Studies.
 This actually is a subset of Yahoo's Sociology.
 Links include feminist theology, bibliographies, events, education and many more.